Dimension: Dilemma

-Dimension: Dilemma is the first studio album by South Korean boy band Enhypen.
+Dimension: Dilemma is the debut studio album by South Korean boy band Enhypen.
 It was released on October 12, 2021, through Belift Lab.
 The album consists of eight tracks, including the lead single "Tamed-Dashed".

-The repackaged version of the album, Dimension: Answer, was later released on January 10, 2022, including the single "Blessed-Cursed".
+The reissue of the album, Dimension: Answer, was later released on January 10, 2022.
+It contains three new tracks proceeding the interlude, including the lead single "Blessed-Cursed" and "Polaroid Love", which was previously performed on November 19, 2021 at the En-Connect: Companion concert.

 Background and release

 On August 25, 2021, Belift Lab confirmed that Enhypen would make their comeback at the end of September.
 On September 2, the agency announced that members Heeseung, Jay, Jake, Sunghoon, and Jungwon tested positive for COVID-19.
 Member Ni-ki also tested positive three days later.
 On September 16, Belift Lab announced the members had recovered and that their first full-length album, Dimension: Dilemma, would be released on October 12, following the release of a concept trailer titled "Intro : Whiteout", uploaded on September 17.

 On December 9, 2021, Belift confirmed that Enhypen would release a repackage of Dimension: Dilemma titled Dimension: Answer.